 The title comes from a 1637 book by Adriaen Roman,

 Samen-spraeck tusschen Waermondt ende Gaergoedt.
-As an ethnically Dutch person I am also interested in the role of the Dutch in the development capitalism, colonialism, and the 16th to 19th century slave trade between Europe, the African continent, and the Americas.
+I am also interested in the role of the Dutch in the development capitalism, colonialism, and the 16th to 19th century slave trade between Europe, the African continent, and the Americas.